RoshniRanaDS27/NoSQL-MongoDB/README.md

 9. Assigned the establishments collection to a variable to prepare the collection for use.

 # Detailed information
-- Included the mongoimport command text have used to import establishments.json in a markdown cell at the beginning of the Jupyter notebook file.
+- Included the 'mongoimport' command text, have used to import 'establishments.json' in a markdown cell at the beginning of the Jupyter notebook file.
 - The mongoimport command text correctly dropped any existing establishments collection before importing establishments.json into MongoDB.
 - The database is named uk_food and the collection is named establishments.
 - Correctly imported PyMongo and Pretty Print.